 - Veterinary aid

-The funds raised by Wildhood to support “paws in the bush” will go straight into the support of the Protrack Rhino Task Team Canine Unit.
+The funds raised by Wildhood to support the kennel will go straight to fund the dogs training, equipment and well being.

-The Protrack Rhino Task Team was created by Vincent Barkas, Founder of Protrack Anti-Poaching Unit.
+Kilo9 Kennels will ultimately support The Rhino Task Team, created by Vincent Barkas the Founder of Protrack Anti-Poaching Unit.
 With the rhino poaching figures climbing higher, Vincent knew that being behind the fence lines was not enough to win this war.
-Teams on the roads and a team dedicated to obtaining vital information about the poachers was needed.
-Protrack could see there was no way they could fund these kind of operations using profits from Protrack.
-Protrack realised the only way to make Vincent’s idea a reality was by making the team and Non-profit Organisation and raising fund to run the team and so Protrack Rhino Task Team was created.
+Teams on the roads and a team dedicated to obtaining vital information about the poachers was much needed.
+Protrack realized the only way to make the idea a reality was creating a non-profit team and raise funds to run the team.

-Every day, their task team mission out into the bush fully equipped and fully armed to prevent our rhinos from dying.
+Every day, their task team mission out into the bush fully equipped and fully armed to prevent our rhinos and other threatened species from dying.
 Going into the bush day or night is not a safe job, they are risking their lives walking the same paths as dangerous game such as lion and elephants and not to mention armed poachers.
+Anti-poaching dogs will give them yet another tool to succeed in this war.

 Other types of patrols we support at Wildhood